felipediazc/challenge/README.md

 * By Felipe Diaz C: [felipediazc@gmail.com](mailto:felipediazc@gmail.com)

-Disclaimer: Please use a Markdown editor/viewer with mermaid support in order to have access to the ERD diagram
+Disclaimer: Please use a Markdown editor/viewer with mermaid support in order to have access to the diagrams

 ### SOFTWARE REQUIREMENTS